 The electricity meter is located outside in a centralised metering location.
 All circuit breakers must be switched to the ON position for normal operation.
-Circuit breakers are located on the sub-board in the garage of each dwelling.
+Circuit breakers are located on the sub-board in a robe or linen cupboard in your apartment..